Please take the time to read through this information carefully.

 4.5 Clients are asked not to attend for a massage if they are unwell, suffering from a cold or virus, infection or general ill health.
 Please contact TBW via email at firstname.lastname@example.org at the earliest opportunity to rearrange your appointment.
 If you are unwell and contact us to inform us of your illness, please note that our Cancellation Policy may still apply.

-4.6 In advance of your appointment following updates from the UK government regarding the Coronavirus please see the update on the FAQ Page http://www.yourbodyworkshop.co.uk/faqs/.
-As usual if you are feeling unwell under my current Terms and Conditions Section 4.5 I ask you to contact me prior to your appointment, including if you have been contacted by NHS Track And Trace and asked to self isolate to advise postponement, if you are rescheduling due to COVID19 you will not be charged a cancellation.
+4.6 In advance of your appointment following updates from the UK government regarding the Coronavirus please see the update on the FAQ Page https://www.yourbodyworkshop.co.uk/faqs/.
+As usual if you are feeling unwell under my current Terms and Conditions Section 4.5 I ask you to contact me prior to your appointment, including if you have been contacted by NHS Track And Trace and asked to self isolate to advise postponement.
 If you have any queries or concerns prior to your appointment, please do not hesitate to contact me.
 This advice is valid from 9.7.2020 until further notice.

 4.8 TBW holds the right to refuse any treatment if a client is physically or verbally abusive towards any practitioner, or demonstrates inappropriate, aggressive or sexual behaviour.
 Such behaviour may result in a ban from the clinic, and may also result in criminal proceedings.

 4.9 In the interests of safety and hygiene, no food is permitted in the Clinic.